Not sure what the difference between a fideuà and a jamon is? Here’s a nifty guide to help you on your way.

 A vegetarian restaurant serving bagels, burgers and salads, The Pans Club is a great place to balance out your churro desserts while in Barcelona.

-This place is famous for their quiches, serving ricotta, bacon and cheese or vegetable varieties (and more!).
+This place is famous for its quiches, serving ricotta, bacon and cheese or vegetable varieties (and more!).
 Their great lunch box initiative, where you can buy a quiche, salad and smoothie combo to go, is a great picnic option to take to the beach, and soak in some rays.

 With the title of ‘Best vegetarian restaurant in Barcelona’, even the biggest carnivores will be salivating over this menu.